 You quote: “The conclusion is inevitable: there is no mechanism within the framework of rational economic analysis that, in any situation, would secure the full absorption of displaced workers and render ‘permanent’ technological unemployment in any sense impossible.”

 This sentence is only true insofar as the ‘frameworks of rational economic analysis’ is defective.
-The elementary version of the CORRECT objective, systemic, behavior-free, macrofounded employment equation is shown on Wikimedia.
+The elementary version of the CORRECT objective, systemic, behavior-free, macrofounded Employment Law is shown on Wikimedia AXEC62:

 (ii) Increasing investment expenditures I exert a positive influence on employment.

-From this follows that if rhoF is kept constant employment is kept constant.
+From this follows that if ρF is kept constant employment is kept constant.
 In other words, if the wage rate rises with the same rate as productivity employment is kept constant no matter what the rate of technical progress is.
-Alternatively, the price must fall, otherwise employment declines.
+Alternatively, the price must fall, otherwise, employment declines.

 Unfortunately, the price mechanism DESTABILIZES the economy.
-The sequence is as follows: productivity up - rhoF down - employment down - wage rate down - rhoF down - employment down - and so on.
+The sequence is as follows: productivity up - ρF down - employment down - wage rate down - ρF down - employment down - and so on.
 In other words, the market economy is inherently unstable.
 The core claim of equilibrium economics is provable false.
-Standard employment theory is false since 200+ years.
+Standard employment theory is false for 200+ years.

 You say: “I have not made too big of a deal about this, although I have mentioned it, but in fact your claim that all those schools of economic thought accept the axioms you say are false and use equilibrium analysis is simply false.”